EnricoReichow/EnricoReichow/README.md

 # ![Visitas em meu perfil](https://komarev.com/ghpvc/?username=EnricoReichow&color=ff0000&label=Welcome+to+my+profile+you+are+visitor+nº:)

-## Hey ma´ Gs!
+## Hey!
 I am Enrico ✌ Below are some infos about me, hope you enjoy the profile!

 - 🔭 I'm looking for a job that deals with technology and programming
 - 🌱 I’m learning all the programming languages in my bio